 Barry spent five years at The Dorchester where he baked for celebrities, the world’s elite and was on 24-hour call to the Sultan of Brunei.
 During this time, he also worked with sister five-star hotels, Le Meurice Hotel Paris and the Beverly Hills Hotel in LA.
 Among his achievements, Barry won Best Afternoon Tea in England and made Sylvester Stallone’s wedding cake.

 Barry was then relocated to Australia by the Star City Casino as their executive head pastry chef in Sydney.
 He spent 12 years at the Star where he helped open all the new restaurants in the casino.

 During 2012 and 2013, Barry competed in the 2013 World Pastry Cup in Lyon, France and toured Europe with Team Pastry Australia.
 The Team was placed in the top seven in the world and the highest-ranking Australians in history with their chocolate cake placed third in the world.
 He embraced the opportunity to travel around Europe researching the latest innovations in techniques, equipment and fitout as well as network with the world’s best pastry chefs.

-He currently works for Euro Chef Australia as technical adviser for pastry, dessert production.
-Barry also shares his passion and expertise for pastry with his students while teaching at two of Sydney’s largest TAFE colleges.
+Barry also spent many years sharing his passion and expertise for pastry teaching students at two of Sydney’s largest TAFE colleges.